 Broadway certainly has a place.
 It is the pinnacle of the theater—the big show, if you will.
 But saying that local and smaller productions don’t have any value in comparison to Broadway is misguided.
 It’s like saying that Little League shouldn’t exist because of the Major Leagues.
 Not everyone will get to be a professional actor, but that doesn’t mean that there’s no passion or skill involved at the lower levels.
 This is a chance for your friends and family to shine, and for you to show your appreciation for them and what they do.

 If you’re looking for tickets to a Broadway show, you can certainly find them.
 But if you don’t live close to New York or another major city, your ability to take in a show is probably limited.
-The local theater gives you a chance to appreciate the performing arts from the comfort of your own town.
+Sometimes it will take extra commitment to get the tickets you want.
+Until you are ready, the local theater gives you a chance to appreciate the performing arts from the comfort of your own town.